ddmrd/TornAPIDesktop/README.md

 # TornAPIDesktop
 Some testing has been done to try and make sure application runs smoothly.
 If there are any issues or requests for features within the API rules i will try to assist.
 # Usage
 This app at the start will need your api key.
 You can go to the settings and enter this then click save.
 In order for the save function to work you need to put the executable into a file you can read from and write to.

-To use this app place items.json, Newtonsoft.Json.dll, Newtonsoft.Json.xml, Settings.json and TornMainForm.exe into a folder you have read and write privileges.
+To use this app place items.json, Newtonsoft.Json.dll, Newtonsoft.Json.xml, Settings.json and TornMainForm.exe into a folder you have read and write privileges or download the AllAppRequiredFilesTorn folder.

 This is a Desktop application so you don't need to share your api key with anyone else.